09 Oct Where Do the Ospreys Go?

 This early fall phenomenon often goes un-noticed by summer recreationalists, myself included.
 However, spending roughly five hours on a boat twice a week well into October afforded me the opportunity to witness this transition.
 Motoring past empty nest stands during water quality monitoring, I wondered, where exactly do the ospreys go?

-In researching the answer, I learned that most ospreys that breed in North America migrate south for the winter to South and Central America.
-With the aid of satellite trackers, researchers have been able to track this massive migration of around 27,000 miles in about 2 weeks- and during hurricane season no less!
+In researching the answer, I learned that many ospreys that breed in North America migrate south for the winter to South and Central America (though some reman closer to home or winter in Florida).
+With the aid of satellite trackers, researchers have been able to track this massive migration of around 14,000 miles in about 2 weeks- and during hurricane season no less!
 Ospreys mate for life, but travel to separate wintering grounds.
-In the spring, they will come back to the same nesting area year after year…imagine traveling 27,000 miles with no map or cellphone to find your partner- an impressive feat!
+In the spring, they will come back to the same nesting area year after year…imagine traveling 28,000 miles round trip with no map or cellphone to find your partner- an impressive feat!
 The largest threats posed during their venture are stormy conditions during open water travel and bird hunters.